osneh/coincidenceanalysis/README.md

 ```
 cd ../
 ```
-input your picmic file in ascii format and your OutputDIrectory source run.bat inFilePicmic OutDir for instance,
+provide your picmic Input-file in ascii format and your Output directory source run.bat inFilePicmic OutDir

+for instance,
 ```
 source run.bat data/sampic_run27/picmic_data/picmic_data_20240721_23_44_19.txt /home/habreu/WORK/coincidenceanalysis/data/
 ```
+it will create, the plots for the picmic crossing strips and an outputfile with the results + time coincidence with the Sampic channels

 ## Integrate with your tools